PIA & TRA Service: Get its Assessment Done on Your Healthcare App/Software Professionally

-Like PIA that makes your organization compliant with applicable laws, TRA makes your software or application compliant with applicable laws by safeguarding privacy.
+Like PIA makes your entire organization compliant with applicable laws, TRA makes your software or application compliant with applicable laws by safeguarding privacy.

 For now, let’s proceed with PIA.

 Do you really need to carry out a Privacy Impact Assessment?

-There is no law forcing you to carry out PIA.
+There is no law forcing you to carry out PIA, especially in Ontario.